Peppermint Bark is an easy Christmas candy and the perfect homemade food gift, but be sure to save some for yourself, it’s irresistible!

 - crushed candy canes or other peppermint candy

-- Put the dark chips in a glass measuring cup and microwave for 1 minute.
+- Put the dark chocolate in a microwave safe bowl and microwave for 1 minute.
 Take it out and stir.
 Put it back in for 30 seconds, take it out again and stir.
 If the chocolate is not completely melted and pourable, put it back in for 15 second intervals until it is.
 I use a silicone spatula for the stirring.
 2 minutes should be the maximum you need, unless you have a really old microwave.

 - Pour the chocolate out onto a parchment lined baking sheet.
-Spread it evenly into approximately an 11x8 rectangle.
-Set aside to harden, or put in the refrigerator for faster hardening.
+Spread it evenly into approximately an 11×8 rectangle.
+Set aside to cool a bit and start to firm up.

 - When the dark chocolate is firm, melt the white chocolate the same way.
 Be careful, white chocolate is temperamental and reacts badly to too much heat.